zacharyp/ai_images/README.md

 # ai_images
-Creating AI images using Stable Diffusion (and others?)
+Creating AI images using Stable Diffusion (and others?) in the WSL2 with an Nvidia GPU

 ## nvidia